getantibody/antibody/README.md

 The Path bundle implementation will just add the folder to your `PATH`.

-You can change the impl by adding `kind:zsh` or `kind:path` to the argument, as in `antibody bundle 'caarlos0/ports kind:path'`
+You can change the implementation by adding `kind:zsh` or `kind:path` to the argument, as in `antibody bundle 'caarlos0/ports kind:path'`

 You can also specify a branch to download, for example, `antibody bundle caarlos0/jvm branch:v2` will download the `v2` branch of that